Domus Aurea Overview

 Domus Transitoria was a grand palace complex built by Emperor Nero before the construction of his more famous Golden House.
 It was located between the Palatine and Esquiline Hills and connected these two imperial residences.
 The palace featured ornate architecture and impressive artwork, including frescoes, stucco decorations, and mosaic floors.
 The palace complex also had a system of underground tunnels and baths, as well as gardens and artificial lakes.
 Though much of the palace was destroyed in the Great Fire of Rome in 64 AD, some parts have been excavated and can still be visited today, providing a glimpse into the opulence and extravagance of ancient Roman architecture.

-Suggested Read: Colosseum Rome Facts
+Suggested Read: Facts About Colosseum

 The Colossus Of Nero